hannesm/jackline/README.md

 resource with the highest priority (and most online status) is used for communication.
 If a contact is logged in multiple times, a `+` occurs to its left side, and pressing `return` will expand the contact, displaying all its sessions.
-Commmunicating with the expanded base contact will deliver the message to the bare contact, if a specific resource is active, messages will be sent there.
+Communicating with the expanded base contact will deliver the message to the bare contact, if a specific resource is active, messages will be sent there.
 The chat log is filtered by messages to the specific resource, and merged in